Prose Edda: Manuscripts

 Seven manuscripts of the Prose Edda have survived into the present day: Six copies from the medieval period and another dating to the 1600s.
 No one manuscript is complete, and each has variations.
 In addition to three fragments, the four main manuscripts are Codex Regius, Codex Wormianus, Codex Trajectinus, and the Codex Upsaliensis:

 The other three manuscripts are AM 748; AM 757 a 4to; and AM 738 II 4to, AM le ß fol.
 Although some scholars have doubted whether a sound stemma of the manuscripts can be created, due to the possibility of scribes drawing on multiple exemplars or from memory, recent work has found that the main sources of each manuscript can be fairly readily ascertained.
 The Prose Edda remained fairly unknown outside of Iceland until the publication of the Edda Islandorum in 1665.

 Authorship

-The text is often assumed to have been written or at least compiled to some extent by Snorri Sturluson.
+The text is generally considered to have been written or at least compiled by Snorri Sturluson.
 This identification is largely based on the following paragraph from a portion of Codex Upsaliensis, an early 14th-century manuscript containing the Edda:

 Scholars have noted that this attribution, along with that of other primary manuscripts, is not clear whether or not Snorri is more than the compiler of the work and the author of Háttatal or if he is the author of the entire Edda.
 Faulkes summarizes the matter of scholarly discourse around the authorship of the Prose Edda as follows: